folio-org/folio-analytics/sql_metadb/migration_tables/README.md

 These are transitional "migration tables" to assist with migration of legacy LDP 1.x queries to Metadb.
-They emulate LDP 1.x tables, allowing LDP 1.x queries to run in Metadb.
+They emulate LDP 1.x tables, allowing LDP 1.x queries and derived tables to run in Metadb.

 The tables are designed to be loaded into a Metadb database once every evening, until all legacy queries have been migrated to use the new